 All national museums in Denmark are free to enter for under 18s.
-Adults have free entry to the National Museum of Denmark, the Open Air Museum, the Danish Music Museum and the Post and Telegraph Museum, all in Copenhagen.
+Adults have free entry to the Open Air Museum, the Danish Music Museum and the Post and Telegraph Museum, all in Copenhagen.
 Other national institutions have special free-for-adults days.
 They include:

 Ny Carlsberg Glyptotek, Copenhagen (Sundays)

 Royal Arsenal Museum, Copenhagen (Wednesdays)

 Danish Museum of Hunting and Forestry, Hørsholm (Wednesdays)

 Thorvaldsen Museum, Copenhagen (Wednesdays)

 Danish Architecture Centre, Copenhagen (Wednesdays, 5pm to 9pm)